wallarm/product-documentation/docs/4.8/updating-migrating/older-versions/nginx-modules.md

 * If filtering node and postanalytics modules are installed on different servers, **first** upgrade the postanalytics module and **then** the filtering module following these [instructions](separate-postanalytics.md).

-### Step 1: Disable the Active threat verification module (if upgrading node 2.16 or lower)
+### Step 1: Disable the Threat Replay Testing module (if upgrading node 2.16 or lower)

-If upgrading Wallarm node 2.16 or lower, please disable the [Active threat verification](../../about-wallarm/detecting-vulnerabilities.md#active-threat-verification) module in Wallarm Console → **Vulnerabilities** → **Configure**.
+If upgrading Wallarm node 2.16 or lower, please disable the [Threat Replay Testing](../../about-wallarm/detecting-vulnerabilities.md#active-threat-verification) module in Wallarm Console → **Vulnerabilities** → **Configure**.

 The module operation can cause [false positives](../../about-wallarm/protecting-against-attacks.md#false-positives) during the upgrade process.
 Disabling the module minimizes this risk.